kephail/Twilionotes/README.md

 Text 01143031702 witht the words 'helpme' to recieve instructions on how to post.

-Visit www.everythingrob.co.uk/Twilionotes to see all current to-do's.
+Visit [here](http://everythingrob.co.uk/stuff/Twilionotes/) to see a live site.